DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/openwindow.md

 ### Examples

-The following example show how to use the t.openWindow method:
+The following example shows how to use the t.openWindow method:

 ```JavaScript
 fixture `My fixture`